thedataplace/waggle-dance-collaboration/README.md

 * Creates a vector map of bee movements in the frame
 * Exploration of PIV as a way of tracking individual bee movements.
-Works well with stock footage from US observation hives but was found to have issues when applied to footage from the Plymouth hives due to reflections in the viewing window.
+Works well with stock footage from US observation hives but was found to have issues when applied to footage from the Plymouth hive due to reflections in the viewing window.